Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_dbt/data_engineering_with_dbt.md

 ![Query Tag](assets/image31.png)

-Lets we go to Snowflake UI to check the results
+Let's we go to Snowflake UI to check the results

 ```sql
 SELECT *